ninhnguyen01/LLM-AI-Project/README.md

 <h2>What is AI?</h2>
 <p><b>Artificial intelligence (AI)</b> is technology that enables computers and machines to simulate human learning, comprehension, problem solving, decision making, creativity and autonomy. - IBM</p>

+<h2>What doesn't change?</h2>
+<p><b>Software will be getting more complex.
+Software will always need maintenance: bit-rot is a fact of
+life.
+So is entropy.
+Technology (hardware and software) will move forward, for better or worse.
+The tower (skyscraper?) of abstractions grows ever higher.
+Users will always want more and be prepared to spend less.
+They still won't know how to relay their needs and wants.
+Worse, they still won't know exactly what they want.
+The disconnect between the customers (who actually pay for the software) and users (who use it) will still be here, as will the tension between the needs of the business and the needs of its customers. - Senko Rašić</b></p>

 <h2>Examples of AI induced mental habits & compulsions</h2>
 <p>Source: information is beautiful</p>
 <p>Link: https://informationisbeautiful.net/visualizations/ai-induced-mental-disorders-ai-mental-health-glossary-burnout-addiction-mania/</p>